ColasDroin/CERN-simulations/README.md

 # CERN-simulations
-Simulations to optimize incoherent effects of beam-beam dynamics
+Simulations to adjust for incoherent effects of beam-beam dynamics